5 Free Sheet Music Downloads Celebrating Hispanic Heritage

 Jarabe, which translates to syrup, is a term of endearment like calling someone your “sweetie” and is also the generic name for this style of courtship dance.
 Los Tapatíos are natives of Jalisco, a Mexican state on the Pacific coast.
 During the dance, the man throws his most prized possession, his sombrero, on the floor.
 The woman accepts him when she dances on its brim and puts the hat on her own head.
 (Source)

-Buenos Dias is the first Prodigies video to feature a Spanish language song!
+Buenos Días is the first Prodigies video to feature a Spanish language song!
 This popular classroom tune is great for a warmup or welcome song.

 Los Pollitos Dicen or “The Little Chicks Say” is a classic Spanish Nursery Rhyme whose popularity is similar to that of "Twinkle Twinkle Little Star" in English.
 It’s sung in the households of many Spanish speaking countries from Mexico to Ecuador and Spain but its author is Chilean teacher, poet and musician Ismael Parraguez.
-Parraguez was prolific in his short life, writing books, hymns and children’s songs that have been absorbed intro a global culture and celebrated more than 100 years later.
+Parraguez was prolific in his short life, writing books, hymns and children’s songs that have been absorbed into a global culture and celebrated more than 100 years later.

 The lyrics of Los Pollitos Dicen feature an onomatopoeia, a word formed from a sound.
 The little chicks say, “pío pío” or “chirp chirp,” the sound a baby bird might make.
 We found quite a few variations on the melody and the backing harmony so we’ve combined our favorite elements and transposed it to a key that works well with the deskbells.
-This arrangement is in the key of G and has fun melodic leaps, Spanish lyrics and both movable and fixed do Solfège hand-signs
+This arrangement is in the key of G and has fun melodic leaps, Spanish lyrics and both movable and fixed do Solfège hand-signs.

 Lyrics: